AndrewRLloyd88/pong-hackathon/README.md

 # PhaserPong

-Jeopardy game built for [Mintbean JavaScript GameHacks: Classic Pong](https://www.mintbean.io/meets).
+Pong game built for [Mintbean JavaScript GameHacks: Classic Pong](https://www.mintbean.io/meets).
 This was a one week hackathon running from November 20 - 27, 2020.

 ## Table of Contents